Ikennaodinye/SQL_final_project/starting_with_data.md

 GROUP BY EXTRACT (MONTH FROM date)
 ORDER BY avg_sales DESC;

+Answer:
-Answer: The month of July, 2017 has the most Ave. order value 6	30225.000000000000
+<br>The month of July, 2017 has the most Ave. order value
+6	30225.000000000000
 1	22022.000000000000
 5	1389.5000000000000000